bambora/dev.bambora.com/source/mobile.md

 **Note**: The amount should be expressed in cents (or equivalent).
 For example, to make a payment of 10 EUR you would write the amount as `amount=1000; currency='EUR'`, for 100 SEK you would write `amount=10000; currency='SEK'`, etc.

 When an SDK payment is successful, the payment amount becomes reserved in the customer's bank account.
-It is then up to you as a merchant to capture/withdraw the payment from the customer's bank account (which can be done either through the merchant backend interface or by making an API integration with the Native Payment backend).
+It is then up to you, as a merchant, to capture/withdraw the payment from the customer's bank account (which can be done either through the merchant backend interface or by making an API integration with the Native Payment backend).

 ## License